• HOME

 • Turn off all faucets and spigots in your house.
 This includes all water-related apparatuses such as washing machines.

-• Pick a water faucet nearest from your main water supply.
+• Pick a water faucet nearest to your main water supply.

 • Ensure this faucet is free from obstructions or restrictions in its water flow.